 In some instances, an umbrella company might not be the best for your company or the contractor.

-Experienced contractors may have their own limited company or operate as self-employed, and they are able to do their own invoicing, contracting and taxes on their own.
+- Experienced contractors may have their own limited company or operate as self-employed.
+They may be able to do their own invoicing, contracting and taxes on their own.
 In that case, the umbrella company may not seem necessary, but you still need to find ways for verifying project parameters and payment.

 Contractor Taxation has a global network of umbrella companies that are ready to hire contractor.
 They will also assist in administering all the tasks related to taxes, payments and contributions.
 Please contact us if you are a company looking to set that up for your contractors or if you’re a contractor looking to get started on that journey.